Enolekoi/DesyPulseReconstruction/README.md

 # DenseNet Femtosecond Laser Pulse Reconstruction
-A DenseNet that uses FROG-traces to predict the corresponding time domain pulse [The git repository is found here](https://github.com/Enolekoi/DesyPulseReconstruction)
+A DenseNet that uses FROG-traces to predict the corresponding time domain pulse.

+[The git repository is found here](https://github.com/Enolekoi/DesyPulseReconstruction)

 ## Branches